Carl Christian Gottsche

 Carl Christian Gottsche (1 March 1855 – 11 October 1909) was a German geologist.
 He is known for geological investigations of Schleswig-Holstein and neighboring regions.

-He was born in Altona, Duchy of Holstein, Denmark.
-He studied geology at the Universities of Würzburg and Munich, obtaining his doctorate in 1878 with a thesis on Jurassic fossils from the Argentine Cordillera.
-In 1880 he became an assistant at the mineralogical institute in Kiel, receiving his habilitation the same year with a dissertation on sedimentary-drift in the province of Schleswig-Holstein.
+Gottsche was born in Altona, Duchy of Holstein, Denmark.
+He studied geology at the University of Würzburg and the Ludwig-Maximilians-Universität München, obtaining his doctorate in 1878 with a thesis on Jurassic fossils from the Argentine Cordillera.
+In 1880, he became an assistant at the mineralogical institute at Kiel University, receiving his habilitation the same year with a dissertation on sedimentary-drift in the province of Schleswig-Holstein.

-In 1881 he relocated to Japan, where he was tasked with completing the establishment of a mineralogical-geological institute at the University of Tokyo.
+In 1881, he relocated to Japan, where he was tasked with completing the establishment of a mineralogical-geological institute at the University of Tokyo.
 At the university he also gave lectures.
-For much of 1884 he conducted research in Korea, afterwards returning to Germany, where in 1886 he was appointed curator of the mineralogical-geological department of the Natural History Museum in Hamburg.
-In 1900 he attained the title of professor, later becoming director of the mineralogical-geological institute (1907).
+For much of 1884, he conducted research in Korea, afterwards returning to Germany, where in 1886 he was appointed curator of the mineralogical-geological department of the Natural History Museum in Hamburg.
+In 1900, he attained the title of professor, later becoming director of the mineralogical-geological institute (1907).

 He was the son of botanist Carl Moritz Gottsche (1808–1892).